phillip-kruger/phillip-kruger.github.io/_posts/2020-06-09-supersonic_subatomic_graphql.md

 1. Replace the `@GET` method annotation with `@Query`.
 1. Remove the `@Produces(MediaType.TEXT_PLAIN)` method annotation and all JAX-RS imports.

-That is it !
+That is it!
 Your `ExampleResource` should look like this now:

 ```java
 package org.acme;